 |Jessica Duggins (left), Director of Software Quality Engineering (SQE).|

 Welcome back to the final installment in our summer series on women in tech, “Speaking in Code.”
-If you haven’t been following, check out the series introduction, our first Q&A with engineering manager Diana Dumitru and our second Q&A with software engineer Allison Funk.
+If you haven’t been following, check out the series introduction, our first Q&A with engineering manager Diana Dumitru and our second Q&A with software engineer Allison Schwarz.

 Today we are profiling TT’s Jessica Duggins.
 Jessica began her career in the Chicago Board Options Exchange (CBOE) pit in the late 1990s after graduating from the University of Illinois at Chicago (UIC) with a degree in philosophy.
 As the trading industry grew more technical, so did her skills, and she joined TT in 2005 as an associate level tester.
 She has since worked her way through the test engineering department and now serves as the director.

 Katie: What do you enjoy most about your job as Director of Software Quality Engineering (SQE)?

 Jessica: I especially enjoy the managerial and team aspect of working with my SQE group, interfacing with the developers and figuring out how to solve problems.
 Software testing is a unique position.
 Traditional engineers tend to get the spotlight and the glory, but we’re their right-hand men and women.
 We have to take what they do, think about all the ways it can go wrong end-to-end, anticipate those things, test those things, debug issues and help solve problems.